SkyeYXL/ecs/intl.en-US/Instance/Instance families.md

 -   You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.
 -   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.md).
 -   The results for network capabilities are the maximum values obtained from single item tests.
-For example, when network bandwidth is tested, no stress tests are performed on the packet forwarding rate and other network specifications.
+For example, when network bandwidth is tested, no stress tests are performed on the packet forwarding rate or other metrics of the network.

-## re6, memory optimized instance family with enhanced performance
+## re6, high memory instance family

 Features

 -   I/O optimized.
 -   Supports ESSDs, standard SSDs, and ultra disks.
 -   Optimized for high-performance databases, in-memory databases, and other memory intensive enterprise applications.
--   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8269CY \(Cascade Lake\) processors with a maximum turbo frequency of 3.2 GHz.
+-   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8269CY \(Cascade Lake\) processors with a maximum turbo frequency of 3.2 GHz for consistent computing performance.
 -   Offers a CPU-to-memory ratio of 1:15 and up to 3 TiB memory.
 -   Suitable for the following scenarios:
     -   High-performance databases and in-memory databases such as SAP HANA